skyfighteer/webext-autooptions/README.md

-# 🔧 webext-autooptions - manage extension preferences easily
+# 🔧 webext-autooptions - Storage API on easy mode.

 **webext-autooptions** is a zero-boilerplate wrapper for storing and retrieving Chrome Extension Preferences.